The Indian language services landscape

 Traditionally, India’s infrastructure has been characterized as insufficient for international business.
 However, the Indian government, as well as private equity and venture capital investments, have initiated a number of promising policies.
 With plans to build and improve power, bridges, dams, roads, highways, roads, ports, and rails, India’s infrastructure is beginning to show promise.

 The World Bank’s (WBG) most recent Doing Business Report (DBR) has moved India up 23 position points against its 2017 ranking.
 It now ranks 77th out of the 190 countries assessed by the WBG.
 As if this isn’t already impressive enough, the year before, the WBG moved up India’s positioning by 30 places – no easy feat for a country as large and as diverse as India.

 Open-market economy development

 India ranks slightly more than 55 out of 129 on the 2019 Index of Economic Freedom.
 With the help of India’s government, India is emerging as an open-market economy.
 Although it still has an upward battle, India’s progress toward “… industrial deregulation, reduced controls on foreign trade and investment, privatization of state-owned enterprises, and reduced controls on foreign trade and investment have accelerated growth.”

 Indian Language Services – Challenges and Opportunities

-Although India continues to face a lot of upward battles when it comes to standardizing their language services industry, significant strides are being made.
-Thanks to both private investments and government initiatives, India is emerging as a desirable hub for LSPs.
-A talented pool of multilingual language specialists and IT engineers, competitive wages, and affordable real estate are just some of the reasons why LSPs are beginning to look toward India as the land of opportunity.
+Although India continues to face a lot of upward battles when it comes to standardizing its language services industry, significant strides are being made.
+Thanks to private investments and government initiatives, India is emerging as a desirable hub for LSPs.
+A talented pool of multilingual language specialists and IT engineers, competitive wages, and affordable real estate are just some reasons why LSPs are beginning to look toward India as the land of opportunity.